ghernandez23/Election-Analysis/README.md

 ## Summary

-After a full audit of the election the data shows that-
+After a full audit of the election the data shows that
 1. A total of 369,711 votes were cast overall in the election

 2. There was a total of 3 candidates whos names are